How I Built My Own Embedded Stripe Checkout on a Squarespace Page

 Discount: 50% off

-I wanted the option to sell a $17 workshop alongside the $7 guide.
+I wanted to sell a $17 workshop alongside a $7 guide.

 if (env.STRIPE_WORKSHOP_PRICE_ID) {